Aschwins/ckan_development/docker-ckan/src/ckanext-dascheme/README.rst

 To run the tests and produce a coverage report, first make sure you have coverage installed in your virtualenv (``pip install coverage``) then run::

-    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.excelparser --cover-inclusive --cover-erase --cover-tests
+    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.dascheme --cover-inclusive --cover-erase --cover-tests

 ---------------------------------
-Registering ckanext-excelparser on PyPI
+Registering ckanext-dascheme on PyPI
 ---------------------------------

-ckanext-excelparser should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-excelparser.
+ckanext-dascheme should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-dascheme.
 If that link doesn't work, then you can register the project on PyPI for the first time by following these
 steps: